-You simply must try this Keto Scones Recipe.
+You simply must try this low carb keto recipe.
 It is my take on the beloved Starbucks Maple Oat Nut Scones that were discontinued years ago.
 With a tender maple pecan scone topped with maple glaze, these keto scones are the perfect copycat.

-Making my keto scones recipe is very simple.
+Making my low carb gluten free keto scones recipe is very simple.
 Add the ingredients to a food processor to make the dough.
 Press the dough into a circle.
 Cut the circle into wedges like a pizza.
 Separate the wedges and bake.
-These are easy scones!
+These are easy almond flour scones!

 Almond Flour - I’ve really come to prefer almond flour in baked goods.
 It gives a tender crumb in cakes, cookies, and biscuits.

 Coconut Flour - Just a little bit of coconut flour goes a long way.
 Coconut flour helps to balance the oiliness of almond flour since it is naturally drier and absorbs more liquid than other alternative flours.